 Content is created for the audience.
 It doesn’t matter who the target is, meaning whether they are your customers or a business you want to close the deal with.
 What matter though, is how big or small they are, what demographic, the area of their operation, even small things like their activity levels on social media can be important.
 Meaning, you have to show the audience your content is specifically customized for them.
 And this can be achieved only through doing a thorough market research beforehand.

-Not researching the type of content your audience wants is the most common among the content marketing mistakes.
+Not researching the type of content your audience wants is the most common mistakes.
 And usually it’s something new marketers struggle with.
 To be aware of the fact that doing market research ahead of the time is the first step in content marketing creation process is already a good start.
 The next step is to actually do the research.
 How do you do that?

 Let’s say you are a writer that has to create content for a business.
 Keep in mind that this doesn’t mean just typing out a text.
 It has to be the combination of visual content (videos and/or images), SEO and even audio content where needed.
 You don’t have to create all of this on your own.
 Nobody’s going to demand from a writer to go out and shoot couple of photos for an article they are writing.
 You can simply utilize what already exists on the internet, as long as you give credits where it’s due.